Downham, London: Geography

 Downham is bordered by Grove Park, Plaistow, Bromley Hill, Beckenham, Bellingham, Southend and Whitefoot.
 Green spaces in and close to Downham include Forster Memorial Park, Beckenham Place Park and Downham Fields.
-Whilst the area has recently lost Woolworths and all its banks, new facilities include Downham Sports and Leisure Centre as well as a Tesco Local.
+Whilst the area lost Woolworths and all its banks, new facilities include Downham Sports and Leisure Centre as well as a Tesco Local.
 Marks and Spencers now serves as the grocery shop at the BP station which stands on the spot where the 2244-seater Splendid Cinema was in the 1930s.
 A Quasar Laser tag is located at the south of Downham Way near the Bromley Court Hotel.
-Bonus Pastor Academy is located in Downham with two sites, Churchdown and Winlaton and has a large playing fields at Whitefoot Lane with the Green Chain Walk running through.
+Bonus Pastor Catholic College is located in Downham with two sites, Churchdown and Winlaton and has a large playing field at Whitefoot Lane with the Green Chain Walk running through.

 Neighbourhood Renewal Unit and Lewisham Strategic Partnership have been implementing many projects in the area which include Housing and Environment, Health, Crime and Community Safety, Neighbourhood Management, Community Development, Children and Young People and Employment and Enterprise.